fawwazfaizal/AI-Smart-Calculator-Work/README.md

 │── README.md                                    # Documentation

 License Project
-This project is open-source under the Skill Based IT TVET.
+This project is open-source under the SBIT TRAINING Academy TVET.